 Expanding your network and earning more contacts are keys to your PR success and more generally to your business development.
 Make a long list of the partners and companies you’re working with and try to put a plan together.

-Create a PR Calendar: PR on a budget tips
+Create a PR calendar: PR on a budget tips

 One thing to note is that public relationships are not always about your business.
 Sometimes, talking about your company’s achievements is not the way to get coverage.
 PR is also about the events and news in your industry.
-By simply commenting on the news and giving interviews to media requests you can get the attention as well.
+By simply commenting on the news and giving interviews to media requests you can get attention as well.
 It helps to build a positive brand reputation and it doesn’t take much time.

 However, you need to organize yourself and be ready to react because timing is essential.
 You need to prepare a PR calendar with all the key dates related to your business in advance.
 Also, you need to add your business events to it, your next product launch for instance.